q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

         self.delta = self.delta.reshape(self.input_shape)
 ```

-<b>Note: There will be no attributes like `weights`, `biases` on `Flatten` layer but i used to make it work on doing optimization</b>
+<b>Note: There will be no attributes like `weights`, `biases` on `Flatten` layer but I used to make it work on doing optimization</b>
 * The output shape of this layer will be the multiplication of `(num_rows, num_cols, num_channels)`.
-* Since this layer will be connected before the feedforward layer, error and delta terms are calculated like on feedforward layer.
+* Since this layer will be connected before the feedforward layer, error and delta terms are calculated like on the feedforward layer.
-* The shape of delta of this layer will be shape of input.
+* The shape of the delta of this layer will be the shape of the input.

 <b> Lets test our flatten class:</b>